At the Photo Center

 Brian is a partner at the law firm Stoel Rives LLP, where his practice focuses on protecting clients’ most important assets, including their technologies, secrets, brands, creative work product, and business deals.
 A registered patent attorney, Brian handles contentious litigation to safeguard a wide range of intellectual property rights, business interests, and commercial agreements.
 Brian has helped artists, inventors, and innovators identify and preserve their rights in a wide variety of media through comprehensive patent, copyright, trademark, and contract strategies.
 An aspiring photographer, he has a distinct vision (if not yet the depth of technique).

-Sally Poliak, Board Member
+Sally Poliak, Vice-Chair

 Joined April 2010